Kemsekov/python-outliers-detector/README.md

 By default it is using 2 layers with same setup as [described in this paper](https://www.warse.org/IJATCSE/static/pdf/file/ijatcse139922020.pdf), but you can change it.

+# Error computation.

+By default cross validation on test data split on all models is used.